akc42/html-editor/README.md

 -   **type**: The event to listen for. e.g. 'focus'.
 -   **handler**: The callback function to invoke

+When invoked the `handler`'s `this` value will be the that of the editor.

-Returns self (the Squire instance).
+Returns self (the Editor instance).

 ### removeEventListener